19 Things to Never Say to Flight Attendants

-“One of my favorites was the passengers who insisted that the oversized bags they were trying to stuff under a seat or into an overhead bin should be allowed onboard as a carry-on because ‘it fit on my last flight,'” Candace Johnson, a flight attendant for American Airlines during the late 1970s and early 1980s, tells Reader’s Digest.
+“One of my favorites was the passengers who insisted that the oversized bags they were trying to stuff under a seat or into an overhead bin should be allowed on board as a carry-on because ‘it fit on my last flight,'” says Johnson.
 “No, it doesn’t because it didn’t.
 Now go check that bag and stop wasting our time.”
 The size of your carry-on bag is not the only thing your flight attendant first notices about you.

 Don’t ask them to babysit